opendevstack/opendevstack.github.io/doc/getting-started.md

 Use your crowd login when asked for credentials.
 Verify that you have mirrored the github repos and that they have been populated in your Bitbucket instance.
 The ods-configuration repositpory will remain empty.

-Setup project branch permissions - `production` should be guarded against direct merges except thru admins
+Setup project branch permissions - `production` should be guarded against direct merges except through admins

 #### Rundeck Setup
 ##### Setup Application